Improved Ramsey-type results for comparability graphs: Concluding remarks

 \section{Concluding remarks}

 As we mentioned in the introduction, \Cref{basicthm} provides the best known lower bound on the number of pairwise disjoint or pairwise intersecting sets among any $n$ convex sets or half lines in the plane ($n^{1/5}$ and $n^{1/3}$, respectively).
-A construction of Larman et al.\ \cite{LMPT94} gives an upper bound of $n^{\log 2/\log 5} \approx n^{0.431}$ for both problems, and in the case of convex sets, this was further improved to $n^{\log 8/\log 169 }\approx n^{0.405}$ by Kyn\v{c}l \cite{K12}.
+A construction of Larman, Matou\v{s}ek, Pach and T\"or\H{o}csik \cite{LMPT94} gives an upper bound of $n^{\log 2/\log 5} \approx n^{0.431}$ for both problems, and in the case of convex sets, this was further improved to $n^{\log 8/\log 169 }\approx n^{0.405}$ by Kyn\v{c}l \cite{K12}.

 There are several other geometric questions where comparability graphs are useful.
 For example, one can consider a family of translates of a fixed convex set $C$ in the plane, or a family of $x$-monotone curves grounded at some vertical line $L$.
 (An $x$-monotone curve is said to be grounded at $L$, if it intersects $L$ in exactly one point: its left endpoint.)
 Both of these are well-studied geometric settings (see, e.g., \cite{K04,G00}), and the disjointness graph of both families can be written as the union of two comparability graphs.
 So in both cases, we can find a disjoint or intersecting subfamily of size $n^{1/3}$.